-ABSTRACT.
 In creating his gravitational field equations Einstein unjustifiedly assumed that inertial mass, and its energy equivalent, is a source of gravity.
 Denying this assumption allows modifying the field equations to a form in which a positive cosmological constant appears as a uniform density of gravitationally repulsive matter.
 Field equations with both positive and negative active gravitational mass densities incorporated along with a scalar field coupled to geometry with nostandard polarity yield cosmological solutions that exhibit acceleration, inflation, coasting, and a 'big bounce' instead of a 'big bang'.
-The repulsive matter is identified as the back sides of the 'drainholes' (called by some 'traversable wormholes') introduced by the author in 1973, solutions of the same field equations, which attract on their high, front sides and repel more strongly on their low, back sides.
-The front sides serve as the unseen particles of 'dark matter' needed to hold together the large scale structures seen in the universe.
+The repulsive matter is identified as the back sides of the 'drainholes' (called by some 'traversable wormholes') introduced by the author in 1973 as solutions of those same field equations.
+Drainholes are topological tunnels in space which gravitationally attract on their front, entrance sides and repel more strongly on their back, exit sides.
+The front sides serve as the unseen particles of 'dark matter' needed to hold together the large scale structures seen in the universe, the back sides, as the misnamed 'dark energy' driving the accelerating expansion of the universe.
 Formation of cosmic voids, walls, filaments, and nodes are attributed to separation of the back sides of the drainholes from the front, driven by their mutual attractive-repulsive interactions.
 One can assert that all of these cosmological entities have been found wrapped in one neat package, namely, the field equations and the variational principle from which they are derived.